bomonike

 Alabama

 The TV series “1883” is about one of the cattle drives that brought Texas back from economic collapse after the end of the Civil War in 1865.
-The drive went from Fort Worth North toward Montana and Portland.
-Although a fictional story, the script mentions real locations: Doan’s Store Red River Crossing, established 1878 along the Western Trail to Dodge City, Kansas where trains carried cattle East.
+Drovers went from Fort Worth North toward Montana and Portland.
+Although a fictional story, the script mentions real locations: Doan’s Store at Red River Crossing, Texas, established 1878 along the Western Trail to Dodge City, Kansas where trains carried cattle East for slaughter.

 In 1885 long cattle drives was eliminated by both the construction of railroads across north Texas and the fencing of the West using newly invented barbed wire.